naqushab/saavn-downloader-extension/README.md

 - Somewhat Buggy

 Made with :heart: in India.
-Huge shoutout to people reporting the issues and giving me pointers to look on how to fix issues. :love:
+Huge shoutout to people reporting the issues and giving me pointers to look on how to fix issues. :heart: